March 17, 2018

-Looking to publish Beat Scene 88 late December.
+Looking to publish Beat Scene 88 mid January.
 Fingers crossed.

 A few words on the Beat Scene chapbook series.
+See some of the issues above.
 There have been 62 chapbooks in the series so far.
 They are a uniform series of 8″ x 5″ stapled card cover chapbooks.
 Numbered, usually in an edition of 125 copies.
 A number in the series are signed.
 Often original work by people such as Michael McClure, Jack Hirschman, Ed Sanders, Iain Sinclair, Dan Fante, John Fante, Philip Lamantia, Lew Welch, Philip Whalen and others is published.
-There are interviews with Charles Bukowski, Herbert Huncke, Allen Ginsberg, Richard Brautigan, Lawrence Ferlinghetti, Gary Snyder, Al Hinkle, William Burroughs + original writings on Jack Kerouac, William Burroughs, Bob Dylan, Neal Cassady, Gregory Corso and many others.
+There are interviews with Charles Bukowski, Herbert Huncke, Allen Ginsberg, Richard Brautigan, Lawrence Ferlinghetti, Gary Snyder, Al Hinkle, (Ed Dunkel in ON THE ROAD), William Burroughs + original writings on Jack Kerouac, William Burroughs, Bob Dylan, Neal Cassady, Gregory Corso and many others.

 For availability – please ask – get in touch. email@example.com